flarnie/ghc_2014_notes/fri/consistency_in_frag_world.md

 #Consistency in a Fragmented World
+*Developing for Web, iOS, and Android*

 *Friday, Oct.
 10, 2014*

 **[Full Audio Recording of Consistency in a Fragmented World!][consist-frag-audio]**

+![Opening Slide for Consistency in a Fragmented World Panel][consist-frag-slide-1]

+[consist-frag-slide-1]: ./consistency_frag_image.jpg
 [consist-frag-audio]: https://soundcloud.com/paradasia/14-10-10-consistency-in-a-fragmented-world

 **WORK IN PROGRESS: I still haven't formatted and edited the notes in this file.**